travis-ci/docs-travis-ci-com/user/build-config-imports.md

 {: data-file=".travis.yml"}

-By default, if the same keys are present in multiple imported snippets, they are overwritten with the last configuration imported.
-But you can also specify [deep_merge](#merge-mode).
+By default, if the same keys are present in multiple imported snippets, they are overwritten with the last imported configuration, but you can also specify [deep_merge](#merge-mode).

 ## Importing configs from the same repository